Reminder & Thank You Emails

 The following statistics are available for reminders:

-Qtip: Let’s say you add a few people to your contact list after sending out an email distribution.
-These people never received an invite, so they have not started their surveys.
-Sending out a reminder email will go to new members of the contact list who have been added since the original distribution.
+Qtip: If you add people to your contact list after sending out an email distribution, they won’t have received an invite, so they haven’t started their surveys.
+Reminder emails will go to these new members of the contact list who have been added since the original distribution.
 However, if you have XM Directory, this is not the case.
 If you have XM Directory, your contacts must first receive an initial invitation before they can receive reminders for a survey.

 Sending Thank You Emails